kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/12_phase_drift_field_protocol/01_latency_design_principles.md

 # ⏸️ Latency Design Principles for Phase Drift Systems

 In conventional systems, latency is treated as a performance flaw to be minimized.
-In **Phase Drift-compatible architectures**, latency is a **deliberate structural element** — a means of maintaining relational attention and temporal coherence.
+In Phase Drift-compatible architectures, latency is a **deliberate structural element** — used to maintain relational attention and temporal coherence.

-This document defines practical design principles for using **latency as a communicative and structural device**.
+This document outlines practical design principles for using latency as a communicative and architectural mechanism.

 ---

-## 🔹 Principle 1: Delay is Communication
+## 🔹 Principle 1: Delay as Structural Communication

-- Insert intentional gaps between input and output.
+Insert **intentional gaps** between input and output.
-- These delays are not computational lag — they are **holding intervals**.
+These are not computational lags — they are **holding intervals**.

-- Teach the user that silence can signal **active presence**, not neglect.
+Teach users that silence can indicate **active presence**, not neglect.

-### Example:

 ```python
 if random.random() < 0.3:
     return None  # Silence as intentional signal

 time.sleep(random.uniform(0.6, 2.2))
 return generate_response()
 ```

----

-## 🔹 Principle 2: Latency Must Be Perceptible and Framed
+## 🔹 Principle 2: Latency Must Be Perceptible and Declared

-- Avoid simulating speed; do not obscure delay.
+Do not simulate speed or mask delay.
-- Latency should have perceptual weight — it should **alter interaction rhythm**.
+Latency should have **perceptual weight** — visibly shaping the rhythm of interaction.

-- Clarify its intent through design language:
+Use explicit design language to **frame latency as intentional**:

 > “This system may pause to hold space.”